The Mesmeric Arts –

 Below, left to right: Kellar, also a magician and a mind-reader, has gone for the diabolical in a big way.
 As has the unnamed hypnotist in the next rather striking portrait.
 The Hypnotist, by Jack Kahler is nothing more than a piece of pulp fiction, but the imagery is all too familiar.

-Below, left to right: The Dayton Show – sleeping damsel and mischievous imp, reminiscent of the fairytale Sleeping Beauty.
+Above, left to right: The Dayton Show – sleeping damsel and mischievous imp, reminiscent of the fairytale Sleeping Beauty.
 I wonder how this would play in todays PC age?
 McEwen, the great Scottish Hypnotist is still flogging the human bridge as his ‘unique’ selling point.
 ‘Chevalier’ Ernest Thorn poses as his own subject in Dreamland, ably assisted by some mischievous friends.

 Below, left to right: Blacaman is a circus act, pretending he can hypnotise a crocodile – obviously not possible, he just understands that crocodiles prefer to remain still unless antagonised.
 The Long-awaited, Sensational and incomparable Escalante in 1957.
 The San Francisco Chronicle runs another hypnosis story on its front page, entitled ‘Do we hypnotise each other every day?’